jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

 * cancel_noshows
   - Columns:
      - client_code: unique client code
-     - service: service code for the booking
+     - service_code: service code for the booking
      - stylist: member who was to provide the service
      - booking_date: date the service was scheduled to be provided
      - appointment_status: indicator for appointmenta that were cancelled or missed
      - event_date: date or cancellation or missed appointment
      - canceled_by: staff that received call for cancellation
      - notification_days: number of days before appointment or -1 for no-shows
-     - service_id: unique service identifier
    - Format: CSV

 * personnel